Indulgent Yachting Holidays in Italy

 The most famous volcano in Sicily is on the island of Stromboli with its symmetrical, smoking silhouette rising dramatically from the sea.
 For the best close-up volcano-viewing, head for the island of Vulcano – where a leisurely two-hour walk from the port will take you to the top of the volcanic cove.
 Follow this with a dip in the famous mud baths and lunch at a nearby trattoria for the ultimate sailing holiday experience.

 For a holiday that offers spectacular scenery, a more challenging sailing experience and the taste of untouched Sicily, this is the ideal choice.
-Choose from a bareboat, skippered or crewed yacht charterdepending on your sailing experience.
+Choose Sicily for a sublime bareboat, skippered or crewed yacht charter

 Begin your chartered yachting holiday in Palermo, the capital of Sicily.
 This vibrant, cosmopolitan city, which dates back over 2,700 years behind its faded grandeur façade, makes a memorable starting point to embark upon a sailing trip along the rugged west coast of the island.